signalfx/apmworkshop/apm/misc/ecs-fargate/README.md

 The key to this working is that the trace generator container is sending its traces to ```localhost``` which is network address shared with the agent container.
 The agent running in the agent container sees these traces and has been configured to send them to SignalFx.

-The trace generator is using the automatic instrumentation for tracing from SignalFx and uses the Python Request libraries to request a neutral external website (set up in the Java code) once and then wait a random time between one and two seconds.
+The trace generator is using the automatic instrumentation for tracing from SignalFx and uses the redis libraries to query a self-running redis server and then wait a random time between queries.

 If you just want to run the SmartAgent, you can use the `fargate-agent.json` example.